General Terms and Conditions

 7.7 Further liability claims of the customer against the provider do not exist and this regardless of the legal nature of the claims made by the customer against the provider.
 This shall not affect the liability of the provider in accordance with paragraph 3 above.

 7.8 The European Commission provides a platform for online dispute resolution (ODR).
-The platform can be found at http://ec.europa.eu/consumers/odr/
+The platform can be found under https://ec.europa.eu/consumers/odr/

 With regard to data protection, the data protection declaration of the provider is expressly referred to.